404src/exocore/_articles/ccna-summary.md

 ## 2.9 Interpret the wireless LAN GUI configuration for client connectivity, such as WLAN creation, security settings, QoS profiles, and advanced settings
 Day 58 video

+To create a new normal WLAN, you should complete four steps on the WLANS > New page of the WLC GUI:
+1. Select the type of WLAN you are creating from the **Type** drop-down list box; by default, this value is configured to (normal) **WLAN**.
+    - There are 3 types of WLANs you can create by using the WLC GUI:
+    - A **normal** WLAN, which is the WLAN to which wireless clients inside your company's walls will connect
+    - A **Guest** LAN, which is the WLAN to which guest wireless clients inside your company's walls will connect
+    - A **Remote** LAN, which is the WLAN configuration for wired ports on the WLC

+2. Enter a 32-character or less profile name in the **Profile Name** field.
+    - the profile name should uniqely identify the WLAN that you are configuring.
+The value you enter in the profile name field will be used by the WLC to identify the WLAN on other configuration pages.
+    - for simplicity, many adminstrators choose to use the same value for the profile name field as they plan to configure in the SSID field.
+3. Enter a 32-character or less SSID in the **SSID** field.
+    - SSID is the WLAN network name that will be broadcast to wireless clients.
+4. Choose a WLAN ID from the **ID** drop-down list box.
+    - By default the ID will be configured to a value of 1. can be configured in the range from 1-512.
+Although Cisco controllers support a maximum of 512 WLANs, only 16 can be actively configured.

 QoS:
 - Platinum (voice)
 - Gold (video)